clbrge/svelte-proxied-store/README.md

 const myStore = proxied(handler)
 ```

-The handler above will intercept any `get` call from subscribers
+The handler above intercepts any `get` call from subscribers
-(including when you use the notation `$myStore.propertyKey`).
+(including when you use the notation `$myStore.propertyName`).

 This is an opportunity to implement any logic you like before sending
 back the internal value (of any other value preferable).